Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.3-1.png)

-There can be seen another association between students with more free time and goout.
-Students with a lot of free time goout with friends a lot more.
+There also seems to be an association between going out with friends and having free time.
+Students with a lot of free time go out with friends a lot more.

 ``` r
 student_por$goout <- factor(student_por$goout,